-Morphew murder trial: Testimony reveals missing mom's affair, bodycam shows deputies finding her mountain bike
+Suzanne Morphew's affair revealed at murder trial, bodycam shows deputies finding her mountain bike

 As missing Colorado mother Suzanne Morphew still has not been found 15 months after her disappearance on Mother’s Day in 2020, prosecutors moved forward with a preliminary hearing on Monday detailing evidence suggesting her husband, Barry Morphew, is responsible for her murder.

-Suzanne and Barry’s two daughters held hands and sobbed while sitting in the Chaffee County Courthouse Monday while prosecutors played out body camera footage showing the moments deputies found their mother’s abandoned bicycle the same day she was first reported missing, Fox 21 reported.
+Suzanne and Barry’s two daughters held hands and sobbed while sitting in the Chaffee County Courthouse Monday while prosecutors played out body camera footage showing the moments when deputies found their mother’s abandoned bicycle the same day she was first reported missing, FOX 21 reported.

 Video showed a deputy calling out for Suzanne as he approached the navy blue bicycle with light blue pedals found near Highway 50 and County Road 225.
-Deputy Brown is heard noting that there is no blood at the scene, neither skid marks, brake marks, any sign of struggle of damage to the bicycle.
+Deputy Brown is heard noting that there is no blood at the scene, neither skid marks, brake marks, any sign of struggle or damage to the bicycle.

 "Something is up with the front tire," a deputy says.
 They bring the bike up the hillside.
 A deputy also radios for someone to contact the hospital.